 By the end of this course students will be able to:

-Note: All homework and exams should be turned online via CollectIt as pdf files (only).
+Note: All homework and exams should be turned online via Canvas as pdf files (only).
 Absolutely no .doc, .docx, .txt etc.

 I would like to be able to post the answer keys to homeworks immediately after you turn them in, so that you can compare your answers while the issues are still fresh in your mind.
 However, if there are students who haven't yet turned in their homework, I can't do that.
 Accordingly, I have adopted the following late-homework policy:

-All homework must be turned in electronically, via CollectIt, as pdf files only.
+All homework must be turned in electronically, via Canvas, as pdf files only.
 (If you are writing the trees/feature structures in your homework by hand, you'll need to scan them to pdf, or if no other option is available, take photos.)
 All prose answers should be typed.
 Each assignment should be turned in as as single pdf file.
-(The sole exception here is turning in partial assignments on time and the rest late for partial credit; under those circumstances, each problem should all be within the same pdf.)

-In order to make it possible for us to grade your homework in a timely fashion, please keep all information for a given answer together and preferably in order (you may put a big tree from part B on the next page and let part C precede it, but do not put the tree to the end of the file or some other random place).
+In order to make it possible for us to grade your homework in a timely fashion, please keep all information for a given answer together and preferably in order, even if this leaves areas of white space in the pdf file.
+If necessary, use pdf software to rearrange pages so that the answers are ordered and contiguous.
 When we ask for feature structures on the nodes of trees, they should be shown as part of the tree (not separately, especially not on a different page).
 If the tree is too big to fit on one page, you may break it into meaningful parts (bigger constituents), so long as your answer makes it clear how they fit together.
 When the assignment asks for feature structures or constraints, these should be shown as feature structures and not as lists of independent statements.